 Luca & Nico’s Tip: If you’re traveling with kids under age 6, start with Disneyland, it’s full of storybook magic and easy to explore.
 But if your kids are adventure-lovers, save DisneySea for a day they can handle bigger thrills.

 As you finalize your Tokyo plans, you might be considering your accommodation options.
-Our Tokyo Hotel Guide features top-rated family options across every budget, whether you’re planning to stay near Shibuya, Asakusa, or Disneyland.
-After securing your stay, explore our Best Things to Do in Tokyo with Kids guide for ideas on epic museums and neighborhood gems, from the vibrant streets of Harajuku to the scenic bay area.
+Our Tokyo Hotel Guide features top-rated family options across every budget, whether you’re planning to stay near Shibuya, Asakusa, Tokyo Skytree, or Disneyland.
+After securing your stay, explore our Best Things to Do in Tokyo with Kids guide for epic museums and neighborhood gems, from the vibrant streets of Harajuku and the historic Senso-ji Temple to DisneySea, Ueno Zoo, and the bay area of Odaiba.
+For a full overview of family-friendly hotels across Japan, don’t miss our Ultimate Guide to Family Hotels in Japan.

 FAQ: Tokyo Disneyland vs DisneySea for Families with Kids